 As litigation proceeds, the parties might consider settling to avoid costs escalating too much.
-Settlement may also be sought by the disputing parties at any time during litigation.
+The disputing parties may also seek settlement at any time during litigation.
 If this is successful, the claimant may withdraw the lawsuit unilaterally at any time before the defendant submits their statement of defence.
-Should settlement only be reachable after submission of the defendant's statement of defence, the claimant may still withdraw the lawsuit, with the defendant's approval.
+Should settlement only be reachable after submission of the defendant's statement of defence, the claimant may still withdraw the lawsuit with the defendant's approval.